expo/expo/docs/pages/workflow/run-on-device.md

 import { Collapsible } from '~/ui/components/Collapsible';
 import { Terminal } from '~/ui/components/Snippet';

 > This guide focuses on running a project on your own device.
-To learn about sharing your project with others, refer to ["Sharing pre-release versions of your app"](/guides/sharing-preview-releases/) and ["Deploying to App Stores"](/distribution/app-stores/).
+To learn about sharing your project with others, refer to ["Sharing pre-release versions of your app"](/guides/sharing-preview-releases/) and ["Distribution"](/distribution/introduction/).

 You will approach running your project on your device differently depending on how you are using Expo tools.
 There are three main approaches: you can use Expo Go, a development build, or you can run your project as a standalone app.